KjellSchubert/bru/readme.md

   crashes at runtime
 * the tool should be easy to install, e.g. 'python3:pip install bru' would be desirable, especially since build tools like gyp already depend on Python(2).
+* do we want support for debug vs release builds?
+Probably.
+* do we want support for /MT vs /MD, static vs dynamic lib builds?
+Yes.
+* do we want support for project-specific configurations beyond debug/release?
+  Probably.
+E.g. for SSE2 vs non-SSE builds.

 Example for what the tool does: